Engineering

 Choosing the right language to learn can feel overwhelming with so many options.
 But it’s easier when you think about what’s in demand, what’s likely to stay relevant, what has good learning resources, and what’s versatile and innovative.
 I’ve done the homework for you by looking at the latest data and expert opinions.
 This list features languages that are big deals in the industry and valuable in various fields like website building, app development, data analysis, learning machines to think, and more.

-Here’s the top 10 list of programming languages for 2024, based on the latest info and sources like TIOBE and GeeksforGeeks:
+Here’s the top 10 list of programming languages for 2024, based on the latest info and sources like TIOBE and GeeksforGeeks, and ones that we find our US-based clients like bucket.io are looking to use:

 1. Python - It’s easy to use and great for websites, analyzing data, and teaching machines new tricks.